Former Postdoctoral Research Associate studying galaxy evolution

-I am a postdoctoral research associate studying galaxy evolution at the University of Washington with Sarah Tuttle.
-Previously, I earned my PhD at UC Irvine working with Michael Cooper while also collaborating with James Bullock , Michael Boylan-Kolchin , and the Local Group .
+Currently, I am a stay-at-home Dad to my young children and working towards transitioning into a career in ML Engineering.
+Previously, I was a postdoctoral research associate studying galaxy evolution at the University of Washington with Sarah Tuttle.
+Prior to that, I earned my PhD at UC Irvine working with Michael Cooper while also collaborating with James Bullock , Michael Boylan-Kolchin , and the Local Group .

-Whenever possible with my limited free time, I try to get outside to enjoy some combination of climbing, hiking, and camping.
+Whenever possible with my limited free time, I try to get outside to enjoy some combination of snowboarding, nordic skiing, climbing, hiking, and camping.

 Research Interests